covid-19-impact-lab/covid-19-impact-lab/docs/source/datasets.rst

 Country Time Series of Confirmed Cases and Deaths
 ==================================================

-The John Hopkins University Center for Systems Science and Engineering provides time series at the country level on this `github repository <https://github.com/CSSEGISandData/COVID-19>`__.
+The John Hopkins University Center for Systems Science and Engineering provides time series at the country level on this `GitHub repository <https://github.com/CSSEGISandData/COVID-19>`__.
 Data is updated daily and available as .csv files.

 Another `source <https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide>`_ for such data is the European Centre for Disease Prevention and Control.